What Is “Open Access”?

-Open access is an alternative publishing and distribution model that makes scholarly research literature—most of which is already funded by taxpayers around the world—freely available to the public online, without restrictions.
+Open access is a publishing and distribution model that makes scholarly research literature—much of which is funded by taxpayers around the world—freely available to the public online, without restrictions.

-Harnessing the power of the internet, open access brings the results of academic research to unprecedented numbers of scientists, university professors, medical researchers, patients, inventors, students, and others.
+Harnessing the power of the internet, open access brings the results of academic research to unprecedented numbers of scientists, university professors, medical researchers, patients, inventors, students, and the general public—democratizing access to knowledge, accelerating discovery and fueling innovation.

 Why use open access?

-Before the open access model existed, almost all peer-reviewed articles based on scholarly research were published in corporate-owned print journals, whose subscription fees were often prohibitively expensive—despite the fact that authors are not paid for their articles.
-Publishers rarely invest in the actual research and typically provide little added value in the articles’ preparation and distribution.
+Before the open access model existed, almost all peer-reviewed articles based on scholarly research were published in print journals whose subscription fees could be prohibitively expensive—despite the fact that authors are not paid for their articles.

-These journals were available to the general public only at university libraries in wealthy countries.
-This meant that doctors treating patients with HIV and AIDS in remote regions of Africa, for instance, could not access complete articles describing the results of the latest medical research on treatments, even when the research upon which these articles were based was undertaken in their remote regions.
+These journals were generally only available to the general public at well-funded university libraries, primarily in the developed world.
+This meant that doctors treating patients with HIV and AIDS in remote regions of Africa, for instance, often could not access complete articles describing the results of the latest medical research on treatments, even when the research upon which these articles were based was undertaken locally.

 How did the open access movement begin?

 Concentrated, collaborative, international work on the open access model accelerated significantly after December 2001, when an Open Society Foundations–sponsored meeting in Budapest developed a statement of principles on open access to research literature.
-This statement, the Budapest Open Access Initiative, called for radical change to an $8-billion industry by creating new open access journals and urging researchers to report the results of their work in institutional archives.
-Many scholars regarded the statement with skepticism, and some academic publishers expressed ridicule.
+This statement, the Budapest Open Access Initiative, called for radical change to a $10 billion industry by creating new open access journals and urging researchers to report the results of their work in institutional archives.

-However, two subsequent initiatives—the Bethesda Statement from the Howard Hughes Medical Institute, and the Berlin Declaration, which originated from the Max Planck Society—broadened and strengthened the base of support for open access.
-Communities of library administrators and scholarly researchers have organized their members and driven the effort to build momentum for implementing the open access model.
+However, two subsequent initiatives which were inspired by the Budapest Open Access Initiative—the Bethesda Statement from the Howard Hughes Medical Institute; and the Berlin Declaration, which originated from the Max Planck Society—broadened and strengthened the base of support for open access.
+Scholarly researchers, libraries, students, patient advocates, and small businesses, among others, have organized their members and driven the effort to implement the open access model.

 Who’s using open access now?

-About 30 percent of peer-reviewed articles today are open access.
-Nearly 10,000 academic journals are accessible in the Directory of Open Access Journals, and more than 2,500 archives are included in the Directory of Open Access Repositories.
+Currently, there are more than 12,000 academic journals accessible in the Directory of Open Access Journals, and more than 3,500 archives are included in the Directory of Open Access Repositories.
+About 28 percent of peer-reviewed articles today are open access, and the number is increasing with each passing year.

 What’s next for the open access movement?